kbase/cdm-spark-events/design/design.md

 For now the design will be focused solely on responding to CTS completed job events.

-* Spark streaming from Kafka
-    * Automatically parallelizes based on `max(kafka_partitions, cluster_cores)`
-* `forEach` sink
-* Will not support state management (e.g. deduplication, aggregations)
-    * Since `forEach` sinks don't guarantee exactly-once operation, deduplication isn't particularly useful
+* Parallelism is based on scaling multiple Docker containers, each running a sequential, single threaded event loop with access to a Spark session.
+    * The parallelism is limited by the number of partitions in the Kafka topic.
+* Interaction with Kafka will be via the `python-kafka` client.
-* Starts a streaming spark session
+* For the first iteration, the spark session will be recreated for each job.
-    * Adds zip or zips (see Adding importer code below) for importers and dependencies
+    * Future work could investigate whether there are performance improvements from sharing the session and whether sharing may cause conflicts between importers.
 * For each Kafka message
-    * pulls the CTS job based on the ID
+    * pull the CTS job based on the ID
-        * Maps the job image name to the python code to run
+    * Map the job image name to the python importer code to run
+        * Mappings must be made available to the processor (see below)
+        * Image name -> code only, no tag or digest
+        * The importer code is responsible for dealing with processing changes based on the image digest
+            * The image tag is not supplied as it is mutable - code should key off the digest
+    * Create the Spark session
+        * Add a zip of dependency python code
         * Only python supported
-            * Image name -> code only, no tag / digest
-            * Code is responsible for dealing with potential processing changes per image digest
-                * Tag is not supplied as it is mutable, code should key off the digest
     * Create a YAML file with
         * The image name and digest
         * Input file locations in S3
         * Program arguments
             * Not strictly necessary, but some importers may need to key off arguments
-        * Run the python code with the YAML file as input
+     * Run the python code via the Spark session with the YAML file as input
 * Develop a library of helper functions for performing `MERGE` inserts into the Deltalake tables
+    * Will be used in most importers
+    * Perhaps one already exists

+### Error handling

+* After a specified number of failures for processing a job's output, the Kafka message, with new fields including the error message and stacktrace, will be sent to a Kafka deal letter queue (DLQ).
+* For now manual processing will be required to examine the messages and start an event processor pointed at the DLQ.
+* A Kafka DLQ, as opposed to a database entry, makes it easy to reprocess failed events.
+* In the future we may want to add the ability for the event processor to automatically shut down if it adds too many events to the DLQ in a row, or detects consistent connection failures to the Spark cluster or S3.

 ## Testing